Ai-Whisperers/linkedin-content-system/brand-docs/PUBLISHING_WORKFLOW.md

 **Actions:**
 1. **If feedback provided:** Revise post based on founder's comments
+   - **If Carousel with visual feedback:** Update Gamma slides, re-export images
 2. **Final formatting check:**
    - Ensure spacing and line breaks are LinkedIn-friendly
    - Verify hashtags are correctly formatted (no spaces: #MultiAgentSystems)